 Many hair types will reach the mature phase during their 12th or 18th month.
 During this phase, you’ll notice that your locs are tamer than ever before.
 They will be thicker and feel stronger than the initial stages where the hairs may have been unraveling or loosening up.
 Hair looks like dreadlocks.
 There is no risk that the locs will untangle.

 STAGE 5 – The adult phase

 Hair will show signs (positive or negative) consequences.
 Too much stress on the roots will show side-effects in the form of thinning, breakage, etc. This won’t happen right away but you’ll see it months into your loc journey.
 Same goes for healthy hair.
-Locs that have been well taken care of will show signs of strength, shine, etc. Your health is important and can improve your hair quality, growth, and shine.
+Locs that have had proper care will show signs of strength, shine, etc. Your health is important and can improve your hair quality, growth, and shine.
 Check out which foods you should be eating for strong and healthy locs.